juttle/juttle/docs/index.md

 added in a relatively straightforward manner using Juttle's backend adapter API.

-Under the hood, the Juttle compiler generates javascript output that implements the Juttle dataflow computation by executing alongside the Juttle runtime, either in node or the browser.
+Under the hood, the Juttle compiler generates JavaScript output that implements the Juttle dataflow computation by executing alongside the Juttle runtime, either in node or the browser.
 The Juttle optimizer figures out the pattern of queries